 Steps to Recover SQL Database with Stellar Repair for MS SQL Software

-Note: Back up the SQL Server database before initiating the MS SQL server database recovery procedure.
+1. Back up the SQL Server database you want to repair to prevent further damage.
 Also, ensure that the repair process is executed on the backup file and not the original database file.

 Step 1: Download, install and run Stellar Repair for MS SQL software.